By Carey Sargent, EPFL, NCCR MARVEL

 Professor Nicola Marzari, holder of the Chair of Theory and Simulation of Materials in the Institute of Materials of EPFL, where he directs the MARVEL NCCR; Professor Nicola Spaldin, holder of the Chair of Materials Theory in the Department of Materials at ETHZ, and Professor Oleg Yazyev, Chair of Computational Condensed Matter Physics C3MP at EPFL were all included in the list this year.

-I’m certainly very happy about to hear about this news – it also signals the growing impact that theory-driven simulations are having in fundamental science and applied technologies.
+I’m certainly very happy to hear about this news – it also signals the growing impact that theory-driven simulations are having in fundamental science and applied technologies.

 — Nicola Marzari